TSFS03 - Vehicle Propulsion Systems - 6 hp - VT 2 2021

 Lino Guzzella and Antonio Sciarretta, 3 Edition, Springer Verlag.

-- A document, describing the hand-in assignments, is available for download.
-It can also be ordered from the bookstore in Kårallen (print on demand).
+- A preliminary version of the document, describing the hand-in assignments is available for download.
+The final version will be available on Tuesday afternoon.

 This course treats the longitudinal behavior of road vehicles and gives a framework for analyzing and optimizing the energy consumption.
 Both traditional and new hybrid powertrain configurations are treated.
 Realistic mathematical models are developed for the components and they are compiled to complete vehicle systems that are analyzed and used to develop optimized energy management strategies.